Barkha/Autonomous-AI-led-CSTR-process-improvement/Hands-on lab/HOL step-by-step - Autonomous Systems.md

 Duration: 40 minutes

 Now that we have created the Bonsai Service and written some inkling code, let's work wtih the Simulator.
-In this case, Contoso Chemicals is using a Python simulator in oder to simulate the conditions within a CSTR process.
+In this case, Contoso Chemicals is using a Mathlab simulator in oder to simulate the conditions within a CSTR process.

 **Help references**